Showing newest 17 of 27 posts from August 2009. Show older posts

 Archaeologists last year unearthed the alabaster head of a Cleopatra statue, 22 coins bearing Cleopatra's image, and a mask believed to belong to Mark Antony at the temple.
 Read more about the Cleopatra discovery

-Monday, August 24, 2009
+Sunday, August 23, 2009

 The Monday Ground Up: Celtic Druid Folklore and the Otherworld

-Caesar believed that the Celtic Druid's of the Otherworld preached immortality of the soul, and that would allow them to be fierce warriors.
+Caesar believed that the Celtic Druid's of the Otherworld preached immortality of the soul, and it would allow them to be fierce warriors.
 However, many believe that their souls migrate to different vessels, allowing them to live for centuries.

 This belief of reincarnation is quite different than Hinduistic rituals where reincarnation affected all those that were worthy.
 The druids believed that their souls, even when they were long gone, would be able to control their body in the otherworld.